Allisonius/allisonius.github.io/_pages/about.md

 ### <i class="fa fa-fw fa-exclamation-triangle" aria-hidden="true"></i> News.

+* **August 2024:** Our paper "Right or Wrong -- Understanding How Users Write Software Models in Alloy" accepted into [SEFM 2024](https://sefm-conference.github.io/2024/).
 * **June 2024:** Our Seminar "Specification Engineering: Foundations for the Future of Software Development" has been accepted as a 5-day [Dagstuhl Seminar](https://www.dagstuhl.de/en/seminars/dagstuhl-seminars).
 I'll be an organizer along with Marsha Chechik, Eunsuk Kang, Shahar Maoz and Jan Oliver Ringert.
 * **June 2024:** One paper "AlloyASG: Alloy Predicate Code Representation as a Compact Structurally Balanced Graph" accepted into [MODELS 2024](https://conf.researchr.org/home/models-2024).
 * **June 2024:** One paper "Does Every Computer Scientist Need to Know Formal Methods?" published in Formal Aspects of Computing.